 - Collaborate with national and international partners active in the area of entrepreneurship and entrepreneurship development.

-Our vision is to develop and grow entrepreneurial thinking and acting within all disciplines across campus, the city and nation.
+Our vision is to develop and grow entrepreneurial thinking and acting within all disciplines across campus.

 The team that makes it all happen…